asimovpp/asimov-ccs/src/build_tools/build_system_readme.md

 When a component can have multiple implementations, these implementations are put into different submodules.
 A particular implementation is selected at link time by linking in the compiled object of the desired submodule.

+Note: the environment variable `CCS_DIR` needs to be defined and point to the root directory of the `asimov_ccs` project.

 # Compilation